Valencia Storms: What is a DANA?

 Is climate change the reason for such storms to become more regular, especially in the autumn months?

 The storm that has affected so many communities in the Comunidad Valenciana has not only been one of the most intense recorded in recent years but also one of the deadliest and most destructive.
-At the time of writing, the authorities have confirmed that the death toll in the region has risen to 202 which a further three victims in Castilla-La Mancha and Andalusia.
+At the time of writing, the authorities have confirmed that the death toll in the region has risen to 202 with a further three victims in Castilla-La Mancha and Andalusia.

 And as rescue work continues with almost 2,000 troops from the Military Emergency Unit (UME) deployed to the region to assist local emergency services, the state meteorological agency AEMET continues to issue warnings for the potential for more heavy rain across areas in the north of the Comunidad Valenciana and southern areas of Cataluña as well as the Balearic Islands, particularly on Saturday.